kolunmi/bazaar/TRANSLATORS.md

 ```
 # Automic Setup
 Once you've done that, you can run `./translators.sh` and follow instructions present on the screen.
-The script will show you how po/LINGUAS currently looks like, if everything is correct type Y and press enter.
+The script will show you how `po/LINGUAS` currently looks like, if everything is correct type Y and press enter.
 After that the scrpt will ask you to enter language code, please enter it, and press enter.
-The script will now generate a new .po file or update an existing one, so that there are all translatable lines avaible.
+The script will now generate a new `po` file or update an existing one, so that there are all translatable lines avaible.

-You are now ready to open your po file in your text editor or
+You are now ready to open your `po` file in your text editor or
 translation editor (POEdit, GTranslator, Lokalize, etc.)and begin translating.
 When you are done, commit your changes and submit a pull request on github.